odys-z/Anclient/js/README.md

 His plan to implement anclient.vue is adjusted recently.
 The vue version doesn't has a clear milestone until some newer plan detail added.
 Sorry...

+## webpack.test.config.js (Vue)

+This configuration is for building the test page: ./test/vue/index.js

+- demo page (Vue)

+./test/vue/index.html

+## webpack.config.js

+This configuration is for building the anclient library, with presentation layer implemented with EasyUI.

 ## His Home page

 [It's here!](https://odys-z.github.io)